vaastav/CS416-Tanks/PROPOSAL.md

     - \author{Jerome Rasky, Madeleine Chercover, Raunak Kumar, Vaastav Anand}
     - \usepackage{fancyhdr}
     - \pagestyle{fancy}
-    - \fancyhead[LO, RE]{Jerome Rasky, Madeline Chercover, Raunak Kumar, Vaastav Anand}
+    - \fancyhead[LO, RE]{Jerome Rasky, Madeleine Chercover, Raunak Kumar, Vaastav Anand}
     - \fancyhead[LE, RO]{CPSC 416 Project 2 Proposal}
 geometry: margin=1in
 ---

 # Introduction

-Video games have always been an important aspect in the lives of people as they provide an escape from reality and life problems. in the last year or so, a new genre of video games, Battle Royale, has taken over the world by storm.
-Video games of this genre, like Fortnite and PUBG, are essentially last-man standing games where the last player wins the game.
+Video games have become an important aspect of people's lives as they provide an escape from reality and life's problems.
+In the last year or so, a new genre of video games, battle royale, has taken the world by storm.
+Video games of this genre, like Fortnite and PUBG, are effectively last-man standing games: the last surviving player wins.
 These games typically involve altercations between players and heavy interaction with the game map.
-These features place a lot of restirctions on maintaining the game state like validity and consistency of the world that has been modified and making sure the players that have already been eliminated are unable to modify, but maybe view, the game state.
-Additionally, like any network game these games also require that each palyer has very low latency.
+These features place a lot of demands on maintaining the game state, such as ensuring the validity and consistency of the world as it is modified and making sure that eliminated players are unable to further modify, but may view, the game state.
+In addition, as with any network game, there should be very low latency.

-We're interested in building a distributed 2D game of the Battle Royale genre for our term project.
+We're interested in building a distributed 2D game of the battle royale genre for our term project.
 We feel that this area is interesting because it introduces real-time constraints into our distributed system.
-As mentioned before, such a game requires low latency whereas the blockchain can afford to take ten minutes to confirm transactions, players might be upset if it takes ten minutes to move at all in a game.
-In addition, we also intend to have a lot of distributed state in our game.
+As mentioned before, such a game requires low latency.
+Whereas the blockchain, for example, could afford to take ten minutes to confirm transactions, players will expect near-instantaneous interaction.
+In addition, we intend for our game to store a lot of distributed state.

 # Background

-To build an online real-time multiplayer game, there were initially two popular architectures, shown in Figure 1, which were used in industry.
-The first one is the peer-to-peer architecture in which all clients start in the same initial state and each client broadcasts every  move  to  the  all  other  nodes.
-With  clients  communicating  directly, the gamestate can not advance until each client’s move is received by every other client.
+When building an online real-time multi-player game, there are two popular architectures, shown in Figure 1.
+The first is a peer-to-peer architecture in which all clients start in the same initial state and each client broadcasts every move to all other nodes.
+With clients communicating in this manner, the gamestate cannot advance until each client’s move is received by every other client.
 The overall latency of the system is then dependent on the slowest client in the system.
-This system is also not tolerant to faulty clients, as each client will wait and decide themselves if a client has failed.
-The second architecture is the client-server architecture.
+This system also does not handle faulty clients well, as each client will wait and decide themselves if a client has failed.
+The second possible architecture is the client-server architecture.
 In this architecture the gamestate is stored on a server and clients send updates to the server.
-This architecture reduces  latency, for each client the latency is determined by the connection between that client and the server.
-However, this architecture is still too slow for real-time online multiplayer games, which lead to the introduction of client-side prediction.
-The client-side prediction allows the client to simulate its own version of the game whilst sending the results of the moves to the server.
-This essentially means that each client maintains its own gamestate but this can be overriden by the server.
-This architecture allows for the server to detect malicious clients as well because each action by the client is being validated on the server.
+This architecture reduces latency, because for each client the latency is determined by the connection between that client and the server.
+However, this architecture is still too slow for real-time online multi-player games, which is why the idea of client-side prediction was introduced.
+Client-side prediction allows the client to simulate its own version of the game whilst sending the results of the moves to the server.
+This essentially means that each client maintains its own gamestate, but this can be overridden by the server.
+This architecture allows for the server to detect malicious clients as well because each action by the client is validated by the server.
+We will be building our system according to this second architecture.

 ![Network Architecture Models](network-models.jpg)